maxwell-key-va/MyRepo/README.md

 Save as `.xlsx`.

+If you know Vista, less is more often times.
+This script hard codes these options as acceptable values, but in Vista, you can enter 'C' at the Imaging Type step, and it will give you 'CT SCAN'.
+For simplicity, I didn't hard code all the synonyms or abbreviations that you can technically use in Vista.

 ### 6. Configure the script

 Open `radiologyOrderBuilder.py` in VS Code and edit the values in the `CONFIG` section near the top — see [Configuration Reference](#configuration-reference) below for what each setting does.